 In this meeting, you will go over the construction details with your project manager.
 And you can also set certain expectations such as, how often will the builder give you progress updates?
 Is it ok for you to call or text the builder and if so, how often?

 Visit the construction site

 Stopping by the construction site is a great way to prevent any miscommunication in the building process.
 Not to mention, watching your dream home come to life from the ground up is a fun and rewarding experience!

-Generally, a new construction can take about 7 to 12 months to complete.
+Generally, new construction can take about 7 to 12 months to complete.
 However, many factors can cause delays such as weather conditions, or waiting on materials to be delivered.
 Many unexpected changes can push back the construction timeline.
-For this reason, most builders add a one to two week buffer into their timelines.
-If you’re in the process of selling your current home, or ending a leasing agreement, keep these possible delays in mind, so you’re not in between homes for a few weeks.
+For this reason, most builders add a one to two-week buffer into their timelines.
+If you’re in the process of selling your current home or ending a leasing agreement, keep these possible delays in mind, so you’re not in between homes for a few weeks.

 Even newly constructed homes may have structural issues.
 Hiring a professional and licensed inspector can put your mind at ease when it comes to the quality of the build.
 Depending on your preference, there should be 1-3 inspections of your new home: the foundation inspection, the pre-drywall inspection, and the final inspection.

 If there are any problems in the quality of construction, the inspector will take note of these issues in the report, while also suggesting a solution.
 Once you have this information, you’ll be able to address your concerns with the builder and negotiate a solution.